It takes become invisible braces an average of 6 months to straighten a smile… now let us break that down.

 What exactly are invisible braces and how do they work?

-Invisible braces are plastic trays that are custom-made to be fitted to your teeth after an orthodontist either takes a mould of your teeth or conducts a 3D scan of your mouth.
+Invisible braces are plastic trays that are custom-made to be fitted to your teeth after a dentist either takes a mould of your teeth or conducts a 3D scan of your mouth.
 Each pair of invisible braces put pressure on your teeth, gradually moving them into their desired position.
 Invisible braces are removable when eating, drinking or brushing teeth but they will need to be worn for at least 22 hours a day in order to be effectively straightening teeth.

 How long have invisible braces been around for?

 While direct-to-consumer invisible braces brands are very recent, the technology behind them is not.
 In 1945, the first plastic tooth positioning device was developed by Dr. Harold Kesling.
-In the past, invisible braces technology was possible, but wasn’t a feasible idea as orthodontists had to create them manually by taking new impressions with every patient visit to the clinic.
-It wasn’t until Align Technology, Inc. created a software program to create the entire invisible braces treatment digitally in 1998 which became the foundation for all invisible braces as we know it today came into being.
+In the past, invisible braces technology was possible, but wasn’t a feasible idea as dentists had to create them manually by taking new impressions with every patient visit to the clinic.
+It wasn’t until Align Technology, Inc. created a software program to create the entire invisible braces progression digitally in 1998 which became the foundation for all invisible braces as we know it today came into being.

 Are invisible braces really effective?